Instagram Live is an incredible channel for driving new followers, engagement, and even selling products.

 TIP: Always give your Instagram Live a boost by promoting them on Instagram Stories in advance!
 Storyboard and schedule your Instagram Stories with Later today, available on all paid plans.

-How to Use Instagram Live for Business: A Step-by-Step Guide
+How to Go Live on Instagram: A Step-by-step Guide

 Instagram Live is an incredibly easy tool to use!
 But before you start broadcasting, there are a few administrative items to take care of.